heyobi/dockerpatronietcd/README.md

 ![Architecture diagram](./etcdpatroniimg.png)

 Figure: Component diagram — etcd cluster, Patroni-managed PostgreSQL nodes, and HAProxy in front of Postgres.

-# dockerpatroni — Quick Usage

-This repository is designed to easily launch a high availability (HA) cluster based on PostgreSQL + Patroni + etcd using Docker Compose.

-This README focuses on the simple Makefile-based workflow you will use most often: `make up` / `make down` and `.env` preparation.

 ## Quick Commands